futurehomeno/fimp-api/services/generic/output_level_switch.md

 | in   | cmd.lvl.stop       | null       |                         | Stops a level change.                                                                                          |
 | out  | evt.lvl.report     | int        |                         | Reports the level value.                                                                                       |

+> Please note that some rare devices might support a limited scope of the service implementing only
+> `cmd.lvl.start` and `cmd.lvl.stop` interfaces and not be capable of reporting the current level.

 ## Interface properties

 | Name        | Example | Required | Description                                                                                                                |